 The course will cover the role played by the phenomenon of humiliation in the context of globalization, culture differences, inter-group conflict, cooperation and competition, negotiation and mediation, trust, violence, and power.
 It will highlight why the phenomenon of humiliation gains importance as the world develops towards an ever more interdependent global village.
 The coming into being of the global village replaces Realpolitik with humiliation politics.
 The message of human rights is central to this process and to the topic of humiliation.
-Human rights ideals stipulate that each human being possesses an inner core of dignity that ought not to be humiliating that previously were accepted and endured as divine or natural fate.
+Human rights ideals stipulate that each human being possesses an inner core of dignity that ought not to be humiliated.
+As soon as this message is heard, circumstances may be perceived as deeply humiliating that previously were accepted and endured as divine or natural fate.